Solsurvi/Projects/README.md

 # Projects
 Name: Ming(Edward) Nie   He/His/Him

-Data Science Student with 6+ years of coding experience and solid business background.
+A Data Science Student with 6+ years of coding experience and solid business background.
 I write readable and maintainable code and explains product and design in ways every business person can understand.

 Columbia University QMSS (Data Science Focus) 2022